FoxoTech/methylprep/docs/methylprep_tutorial.md

 **NOOB** (Normal-exponential convolution using Out-Of-Band probes): a standard normalization technique for methylation data using out-of-band probes [[4]](#triche)

-The following definitions are criteria to exclude probes in **methQC**:
+The following definitions are criteria to exclude probes in **methylcheck**:

 - **Polymorphism**: genetic variation occuring in several forms among members of the same species.
 Relevant here when probes map to regions containing SNPs, which greatly confounds the detection of methylation levels for that CpG site [[5]](#chen)
 - **Cross Hybridization**: the formation of double stranded DNA from complementary strands.
 Relevant here when probes hybridize different sections of DNA than they are intended to [[5]](#chen)